nseps/archer/README.md

 # Combinations

 You can combine any archive type (except rar) with any compression.
-That means 12 compressed and 3 uncompressed output file types.

 # What can it do